About Project TEACH

 - Community awareness campaigns and professional development

 In compliance with the McKinney-Vento Homeless Education Assistance Improvements Act, each school district is required to designate a liaison for homeless children and youths.
-Parents/guardians should contact the liaison to obtain assistance, services, and resolution of disputes that arise regarding eligibility, school selection, or school enrollment.
+Parents/guardians should contact a district liaison to obtain assistance or services, and to get help resolving disputes regarding eligibility, school selection, or school enrollment.

 Children experiencing homelessness have a right to: